UCT GSB CEMS MIM CORE COURSES

 Business Development and Doing Business in Africa (Block Seminar)

 Unique to the UCT GSB including students from across the CEMS network.
-Immersive week-long seminar, including top academic and corporate speakers from across the world, delving deeply into the nuances of doing business in emerging markets, with a special focus on Africa.
+Immersive week-long seminar, delving deeply into the nuances of doing business in emerging markets, with a special focus on Africa.

 Global Strategy